murphyki/BitsAndBobs/packer/README.md

 This folder contains Packer templates for creating:
 - Ubuntu
 - CentOS
-- Centos Atomic
+- CentOS Atomic

-VMWare OVAs and Vagrant boxes.
+OVAs and boxes for VMWare and VirtualBox.

 ## Prerequisites
 Ensure you have the following software installed: